nagyb3/thesis-frontend/README.md

 ### Steps to run this project locally:

-1. Install node and npm (if necesary): https://nodejs.org/en/download
+1. Install Node (if necesary): https://nodejs.org/en/download

-2. Clone the repository to your machine using the terminal
+2. Clone the repository to your machine:

 ```bash
 git clone git@github.com:nagyb3/thesis-frontend.git